Mesothelioma Symptoms: Early Signs and Latency Period

 Mesothelioma most often occurs in the tissue surrounding the lungs (pleural mesothelioma) but can also occur in the tissue in the abdomen (peritoneal mesothelioma), the tissue that surrounds the heart (pericardial mesothelioma) and the tissue surrounding the testicles (mesothelioma of tunica vaginalis).

-Contact your doctor right away if you experience any of the symptoms described below, especially if you were (or have reason to believe that you were) exposed to asbestos, which is the only known cause of this type of cancer.
+Contact your doctor right away if you experience any of the mesothelioma symptoms described below, especially if you had (or have reason to believe that you were) exposure to asbestos fibers, which is the only known cause of asbestos cancers.

-If you or a loved one has been diagnosed with mesothelioma, you may be entitled to compensation for medical bills, lost wages, as well as the pain and suffering you have endured.
+If you or a loved one has been diagnosed with mesothelioma, you may be entitled to compensation from asbestos trust funds for medical bills, lost wages, as well as the pain and suffering you have endured.

 Pericardial mesothelioma patients often have chest pain, heart palpitations, shortness of breath, and constant and acute coughing.